 This change would cutbenefits for 3 million people across the country.
 In New York City, about 1.6 million people depend on SNAP, and under this proposed rule, tens of thousands may potentially lose their benefits.

-If you are currently enrolled in SNAP or would like to enroll, please know that eligibility requirements remain unchanged right now.
+The Administration is now reviewing all the comments, which will likely take months.
+In the meantime, if you are currently enrolled in SNAP or would like to enroll, please know that eligibility requirements remain unchanged right now.
 Enroll and get more information on SNAP.